武蔵野坐令和神社

 Susumu NAKANISHIMusashino50

-Susumu Nakanishi is the director of Koshi no Kuni Museum of Literature, professor emeritus at the International Research Center for Japanese Studies, professor emeritus at Osaka Women’s University, professor emeritus at Kyoto City University of Arts, honorary director at Complex of Man’yo Culture, and director of KADOKAWA Culture Promotion Foundation.
+Susumu Nakanishi is professor emeritus at the International Research Center for Japanese Studies, professor emeritus at Osaka Women’s University, professor emeritus at Kyoto City University of Arts, honorary director at Complex of Man’yo Culture, and director of KADOKAWA Culture Promotion Foundation.
 He was awarded the Order of Culture in 2013.
 Nakanishi is considered to have conceived the Reiwa era name.

 Enshrined Deities and Divine Blessings